Educating Young Children

 Each program option uses a research-based, successful approach to early education.
 These approaches all encourage family involvement, active play-based learning, and individualization to meet the needs of every child.

-The Home Based program uses Partners for a Healthy Baby (add link to website here) as the basis for developing plans for their work with each child and family.
+The Home Based program uses Partners for a Healthy Baby as the basis for developing plans for their work with each child and family.

 The Center Based program uses HighScope curriculum to develop daily lesson plans for each child.

 The Child Care Partner program uses Frog Street Press for Infants and Toddlers curriculum in their work with each child.

 This program has also developed School Readiness Goals for children, based on the Head Start Early Learning Outcomes Framework (2015).
 These goals are:

 - Children will develop positive relationships with friends and familiar adults.